warroyo/flux-tmc-multitenant/README.md

 `cluster-name>` -  each cluster will have it's own directory that contains any cluster specific configuration.
 `apps.yml` -  sets up the cluster specific kustomization pointing to the clusters directory in the `apps` folder.
 `infrastructure.yml` - sets up the cluster specifc kustomization ponting to the clusters directory `infrastructure` directory.
-`tenants` -  contains a yml file for each tenant. this yaml file sets up the tenants bootstrap namespace in the cluster as well as the `kustomization` and `gitrepo` that point to the tenants bootstrap git repo.
+`tenants.yml` -  this is a single kustomization with a patch that defines each tenant into the [helm chart](https://github.com/warroyo/flux-tmc-multitenant/tree/main/tenant-generator) values.
+This is used for bootstrapping tenants on a cluster

 ### infrastructure